surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.46.1-dev.1 =
+= 3.46.1-dev.2 =

-(2017/09/11) Replaced the "Maximum Images from Content" and "Maximum Videos from Content" options by constants.
+(2017/09/13) Removed the default video options for archive and search result pages.
+Replaced the "Maximum Images from Content" and "Maximum Videos from Content" options by constants.

 = 3.46.0 =